 |FunctionFox||None, only free demo||$35-150 per month + $5-20 for each following user per month|

 As I have said, project management is all about controlling and using your creativity correctly.
 The software you choose is pivotal in terms of your company’s success, so determine what exactly you need, try the tools you like, and make a right choice.
-We wish you good luck with your projects and business – jump right into them with the best project management software of 2019!
+We wish you good luck with your projects and business – jump right into them with the best project management software!
 And remember: if you need to proof something, Approval Studio is always there to help!